mauriciojost/main4ino-server/src/test/resources/firmwares/1/README.md

-Directory with a simple readable regular firmware file.
+Directory with a simple readable regular firmware file, with its .elf file.